- Fujitsu Group CSR Report

 Furthermore, to help our female employees improve their self-esteem and enhance job satisfaction, we hold forums for all our female employees and giving publicity to role models.

 Note that we use the same recruitment standards regardless of gender with respect to promotion of managers at Fujitsu.

 Measures Aimed at Promoting Active Participation by Women

 Fujitsu has initiated the Female Leadership Development Program, designed to support long-term career furtherance by its female employees.
 Through the program, Fujitsu is developing human resources to serve in leadership roles, while grooming future management staff.

 Open to members selected by each division, this roughly half-year program seeks to boost awareness of career options and develop managerial skills through intensive classes centered mainly on team activities, coupled with on-the-job training.
 Diversity mentors, acting as team activity advisors and role models, provide advice and guidance, and each team offers its own suggestions to management at the end of the program.

 To enhance effectiveness, the program is conducted in coordination with key staff members from worksites, management, personnel, the Diversity Promotion Office, and Fujitsu University, who all work together for the program's success.

 Fujitsu employs people with disabilities without limitations on where they may work.
-People with disabilities, therefore, are working in a wide variety of positions, including as researchers, developers, sales staff, and systems engineers.
+People with disabilities, therefore, are working in a wide variety of positions, including as researchers, developers, sales staff, systems engineers, and business staff.

 In addition, Fujitsu holds forums on the creation of networks of disabled employees and the creation of workplaces where everyone can produce results regardless of any disability they may have.
 Moreover, we publicize on our intranet role models and manuals for workplaces that can accept disabled employees.